MaritaIfemeni/Fullstack_Shopping_App/README.md

 ### Functionalities

-- Backend Api endpoint functionalities are listed here: **[here](https://mi-eshop.azurewebsites.net/swagger/index.html)**
+- Detais about API endpoints are listed here: **[here](https://mi-eshop.azurewebsites.net/swagger/index.html)**

+  - Functionalities restricted only for Admin:
+    - Create, update and delete products
+    - Create, update and delete users
+    - Create Admin user
+    - See all/by Id the users and orders
+  - Functionalities for logged in Users:
+    - Create orders
+    - See their own profile details
+  - Functionalities for unauthenticated user:
+    - See all/by Id the products
+    - Create new user
+    - Login

+- Frontend functionalities:

-- Frontend:
+  - Unauthenticated user:
+    - Can browse products, see the details of each product and add them in the cart.
+Can create account and login.

-  - User:
+  - Logged in user:
-    - Can create account and login.
-They can browse products, see their own profile details and place an order via cart.
+    -  Can login, browse products and see detais of each product, see their own profile details and place an order via cart.
   - Admin:
-    - Can login, see all the users and products.
-They can create, update and delete users and products.
-They can also see all the orders.
+    - Can login, see all the users, orders and products.
+They can create, update and delete products and users can be deleted as well.
     - Only admin can create admin user.
-    - To test admin functionalities use:
       - email: admin@mail.com
       - password: admin123